SeleniumHQ/selenium/javascript/node/selenium-webdriver/README.md

 Out of the box, Selenium includes everything you need to work with Firefox.
 You will need to download additional components to work with the other major browsers.
-The drivers for Chrome, IE, PhantomJS, and Opera are all standalone executables that should be placed on your [PATH](http://en.wikipedia.org/wiki/PATH_%28variable%29).
+The drivers for Chrome, PhantomJS, Opera, and Microsoft's IE and Edge web browsers are all standalone executables that should be available on your [PATH](http://en.wikipedia.org/wiki/PATH_%28variable%29).
 The SafariDriver browser extension should be installed in your browser before using Selenium; we recommend disabling the extension when using the browser without Selenium or